PaulKinlan/paul.kinlan.me/content/2017-07-28-challenges-for-web-developers.markdown

-* There is a huge amount of opinion being generated each day and also best practice being defined that is neither accurate or exhaustive and developers are looking to Google to present a unified and opinionated guide.
+* There is a huge amount of opinion being generated each day and also best practice being defined that is neither accurate or exhaustive and developers are looking to Google and others to present a unified guide.
 * There are a huge number of tools, libraries and frameworks being built and developers don't know what to choose.
 * Google has a large number of frameworks and developers aren't sure what to